DonaldET/DemoDev/PySupport/AdjustedNasdaq/docs/Prompt_NASDAQ_Interpolation.md

 where:

 - `nasdaq_composite_df`: a DataFrame with values to be augmented by interpolation.
-- `Return_value[0]`: a DataFrame with the same columns as `nasdaq_composite_df` optionally containing interpolated `NASDAQCOM` values and added rows of generated dates and interpolated `NASDAQCOM` values.
+- `augmented_df`: a returned DataFrame with the same columns as `nasdaq_composite_df` containing interpolated `NASDAQCOM` values and added rows of generated dates and interpolated `NASDAQCOM` values if required.
-- `Return_value[1]`: number of added rows filling in missing date values.
+- `count_of_added_rows` equals the number of added rows filling in missing date values.
-- `Return_value[2]`: number of interpolations performed.
+- `count_interpolations` equals the number of missing `NASDAQCOM` values immediately after daily reindexing and before interpolation.
+It therefore includes both pre-existing `NaN` values and `NaN` values introduced for generated rows.

+> **Note:** Raise a `TypeError` when:
+- `nasdaq_composite_df` is not a pandas DataFrame.
+- `observation_date` or `NASDAQCOM` has an incorrect datatype.

-> **Note:** Raise `ValueError` for every constraint violation.
+Raise a `ValueError` for every other validation failure.

 Only two columns are allowed in the input and output DataFrame, with the output DataFrame having the same two columns.
 The two columns are `observation_date` and `NASDAQCOM`.
-The `observation_date` column typically represents a NASDAQ closing date (datatype exactly `datetime64[ns]`).
-Generated weekend and holiday values are synthetic analytical estimates and are not official NASDAQ closing values.
+The `observation_date` column represents a NASDAQ closing date (datatype exactly `datetime64[ns]`); and it represents generated weekend and holiday values that are  strictly increasing`observation_date` are synthetic analytical estimates and are not official NASDAQ closing values.
 The `observation_date` column is in ascending order with unique dates, and typically ranges between 2023-01-01 through 2026-07-31.
 Its datatype is `datetime64[ns]` exactly and may not contain missing values (marked by `NaT`).
-The `NASDAQCOM` column generally represents the NASDAQ Composite index closing value for that date; it is a positive non-zero floating-point number. `NASDAQCOM` must have datatype `float64` exactly.
+The `NASDAQCOM` column represents the NASDAQ Composite index closing value for that date; it is a positive non-zero floating-point number. `NASDAQCOM` must have datatype `float64` exactly.
 Missing values, if present, must be represented by IEEE floating-point `NaN`.
 No other datatype is permitted.
 The input DataFrame column `NASDAQCOM` must be kept to full precision; for column `NASDAQCOM`, apply `pandas.Series.round(4)` only to positions that were missing immediately before interpolation; do not round valid input values.

-## Input Constraint Validations
+## Input Data Constraint Validations

-1. `observation_date` column must be a valid `datetime64[ns]` value where the time component is midnight 00:00:00.
+1. The `observation_date` column shall contain only normalized datetime64[ns] timestamps.
 1. `observation_date` column must be strictly monotonically increasing and unique.
 1. `NASDAQCOM` column values may be missing (represented by `NaN`); otherwise, they must be a number greater than zero.
 1. `NASDAQCOM` cannot be entirely missing.

 ## Interpolation Definition

-Using a Python function `fill_in_missing_days`, you will clean up and reformat that input DataFrame and create a new output DataFrame with the same column names holding the cleaned data.
+Using a Python function `fill_in_missing_days`, you will clean up and reformat that input DataFrame and create a new output DataFrame with the same column names containing the cleaned data.
 Rows for missing calendar dates are generated only between the minimum and maximum input dates.
 Do not modify the input DataFrame.
 Note that generation and interpolation will be used to fill in non-market days.

 Do not modify input rows, copied to the output DataFrame, that have valid `observation_date` and valid `NASDAQCOM` values.
-Preserve valid input values and round only interpolated `NASDAQCOM` values.
+For every input row whose `NASDAQCOM` value is not missing, the corresponding output value must compare exactly equal to the input value.
 Note that interpolation can only be performed on interior rows bounded by non-missing values.
-Do not extrapolate.
+Do not extrapolate `NASDAQCOM` values.
 Raise a `ValueError` if the first or last `NASDAQCOM` value is missing, or if any `NASDAQCOM` value remains missing after interior interpolation.

 Fill missing `NASDAQCOM` values using date-distance-weighted linear interpolation.
 Here is an example: